 Please check the full list of acceptable documents for more information.

-The original document must be sighted, scanned and kept on file once the copy is verified, signed and dated.
+The original document must be sighted, scanned and kept on file once the copy is verified.
+A signed and dated declaration will be kept on file to confirm that the documents have been thoroughly checked.

 3. QUALIFICATION CHECKS